Teikane/yukitengen-blog/_posts/2021-10-14-muv-luv-alternative-episode-2.md

 Speaking of budget, animation in general is quite something as the studio must really be on a tight budget.
 It has a few rough spots.
 Mostly perspective and odd directing choices are the biggest offenders.

 Overall, a mediocre necessary episode with a nice final scene.
-I do not really like the ending theme too much.
+I do not like the ending theme.
+It is going for a weird nostalgic uplifting tone or maybe the heavy autotune is messing with me.
 Only positive thing is the bunny girl.

 ![](/assets/img/uploads/MuvLuvA02/bunny.jpg)